Danderyd Municipality: Roads

 The European route E18 stretches through the municipality, from the road bridge over the Stocksundet sea strait, north towards Norrtälje Municipality.

 Public transport

 Danderyd is served by the Stockholm public transport system through SL.
-There are two stations on the Stockholm metro red line: Danderyd Hospital (which is the location for a public hospital) and Mörby centrum.
+There are two stations on the Red Line of the Stockholm Metro: Danderyd Hospital (which is the location for a public hospital) and Mörby centrum.
 There are also several stops on the narrow gauge Roslagsbanan suburban railway as well as an extensive bus network including a large bus interchange at Danderyds sjukhus.